At the heart of any glycol dehydration system is the glycol pump.

 The pump uses energy from the wet glycol and a small quantity of gas at contactor pressure to stroke the piston inside the pump.

-High-pressure wet glycol from the contactor enters the top of the pump.
+High-pressure wet glycol from the absorber tower enters the top of the pump.
 It is then diverted to the end of the piston.
 This causes the piston to stroke.

 As the piston strokes, three additional processes occur: